Spectral stability of shock profiles for hyperbolically regularized systems of conservation laws: Grassmannian flows

 where $A_\BB \in \CC^{d \times d}$ is the representative of $A$ with respect to $\BB$, i.e.~$A_\BB = M_\BB^{-1} A M_\BB$.
 Hence, in canonical local coordinates $\phi_\BB$ the Grassmannian flow consists of solutions to the Riccati-type equation

 The global expression for the vector field associated to $\Phi$ reads

 The fact that the Grassmannian flow induced by a linear ordinary differential equations is locally of Riccati-type is of course well-known.
-This is summarized in the following lemma. \begin{lem} Let $\BB$ be an ordered basis of $\CC^d$.
+This is summarized in the following lemma which is also a more general form of Lemma 3 (i) in \cite{FS02}. \begin{lem} Let $\BB$ be an ordered basis of $\CC^d$.
 Then in canonical local coordinates $\phi_\BB$ the Grassmannian flow on $\GG^d_m(\CC)$ associated to \eqref{ODE} consists of solutions to the Riccati-type equation